 Both "roommates" acknowledged a ghost themselves: seeing it and things moved that cannot be moved without a 20 ft ladder.
 I feel totally vindicated.
 I think they totally felt weirded out bit, by all we knew and that we were actually there.

 But they asked about what the apartment had been like.
 I think they asked why I moved and I told them to move in with my partner.
 Oddly enough, this was their last day in the place.
-They were packing up and moving to the same street where Denton and I moved too.
+They were packing up and moving to the same street where Denton and I relocated.
 Freaky.

 I asked them how much they were paying in rent in "our" place - and it was like $850.
 I paid $215.
 Of course, I had variegated plush brown carpeting.